OwlyCode/ModernPdf/README.md

 Todo before it's usable :
 -------------------------

-* Ensure the generated PDF is valid.
+* Ensure the generated PDF is valid and can be PDF\A compliant.
- * Font embedding.
 * More image support
  * PNG Support.
  * Tiff Support.